lennardhoffmann/knab/Questions.md

 4. What was the latest technical book you have read or tech conference you have been to?
 What did you learn?

-The last tech conference I attended was the AWS summit in Amsterdam in 2023
+The last tech conference I attended was the AWS summit in Amsterdam in 2023.
+It peaked my interest in further learning to work with AWS.
+Also gained quite a bit of insight into the architecture of event driven systems

 5. What do you think about this technical assessment?

-1. It was a lot of fun. it allowed me to reallyplay around and build a very robust mini application
+It was a lot of fun.
+It allowed me to really play around and build a very robust mini application.